Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational details and methodology

-For our BE investigation, we consider nine different structures {of} $\rm{[H_2O]_{20}}$ ASW clusters (see \autoref{tab:opt_water}) as the adsorbents. {Each ASW ice model was created by cutting out a block from a large unit cell of crystalline ice.
-They are heated to 300~K using molecular dynamics (MD) annealing calculations based on classical force fields.
-To prevent water molecules from escaping the cluster, 20 water molecules using the TIP3P model are selected, and droplet simulations are run with a spherical restriction of 20 $\AA$.
-Following 100~ps simulations at 300~K, the nine distinct structures are rapidly cooled to a low temperature of 10~K \citep{shim18}.} These ASW structures are a good compromise between accuracy and computational time/cost for several radicals.
-Also, ice in astrophysical environments, such as icy satellites, comets, planetary rings, interstellar grains, etc., are mainly amorphous, and the main component of the ice mantle is $\rm{H_2O}$ \citep{boog15}.
-Moreover, some recent studies \citep{germ22,tina22} suggest that a large number (at least a few hundred) of $\rm{H_2O}$ molecules in the ASW cluster could mimic the interstellar ice mantle.
+For our BE investigation, we considered nine different structures {of} $\rm{[H_2O]_{20}}$ ASW clusters (see Table~A.1, available on Zenodo) as the adsorbents. {Each ASW ice model was created by cutting out a block from a large unit cell of crystalline ice.
+They were heated to 300~K using MD annealing calculations based on classical force fields.
+To prevent water molecules from escaping the cluster, 20 water molecules were selected using the TIP3P model, and droplet simulations were run with a spherical restriction of 20 $\AA$.
+Following 100~ps simulations at 300~K, the nine distinct structures were rapidly cooled to a low temperature of 10~K \citep{shim18}.} These ASW structures are a good compromise between accuracy and computational time and/or cost for several radicals.
+Also, ice in astrophysical environments, such as icy satellites, comets, planetary rings, and interstellar grains, is mainly amorphous, and the main component of the ice mantle is $\rm{H_2O}$ \citep{boog15}.
+Moreover, some recent studies \citep{germ22,tina22} suggest that a large number of $\rm{H_2O}$ molecules in the ASW cluster (at least a few hundred) could mimic the interstellar ice mantle.
 However, these types of ASW are too large to handle the complete quantum chemical treatment (geometric optimization and harmonic frequency evaluation).
-Considering a large number of binding sites, $\rm{[H_2O]_{20}}$ cluster would be a reasonable choice to study the BE.
-The smaller size of ASW clusters results in the formation of \enquote{under-coordinated} water molecules at their surface, thus pushing up their affinity toward adsorbates and higher BE values. {The larger ASW clusters, on the contrary, tend to maximize the number of internal H-bonds.
-This gives them a more spherical shape and thus has fewer available strong adsorption sites for the adsorbates \citep{mart24} due to a reduction in edges and/or cavities in the model.}
+For a large number of binding sites, the $\rm{[H_2O]_{20}}$ cluster would be a reasonable choice for studying the BE.
+The smaller size of ASW clusters results in the formation of \enquote{under-coordinated} water molecules at their surface, making them more likely to have adsorbates and higher BE values. {The larger ASW clusters, on the contrary, tend to have the maximum number of internal H bonds.
+This gives them a more spherical shape, and thus they have fewer available strong adsorption sites for the adsorbates \citep{mart24} due to a reduction in edges and/or cavities in the model.}